roosterMAP/rmKit-docs/docs/source/uv.rst

 ---------------

 ``Inset Scale UVs`` a modal operator that resizes selected uv islands by "insetting" int bounds of the selection.
-This is particularly usefull which used in combination with the Hotspot tools.
+This is particularly useful which used in combination with the Hotspot tools.

 .. note::
 	* Bind to a key in the addon Preferences in the ``UV Editor`` context or find it in the rmKit section of the UV Editor tools panel.